Adamocho/dotfiles/README.md

 #### History.sh

-A brief script that enables one to see the history in dmenu and copy it to the clippboard.
+A brief script that enables one to see the history in dmenu and copy it to the clipboard.

 #### Kill.sh